eclipse/omr/doc/compiler/il/ProgrammingIL.md

 * You need to define the function you want to create.
 This is done by creating an instance of [`TR_Method`] (https://github.com/eclipse/omr/blob/master/compiler/compile/OMRMethod.hpp). `TR_Method` defines the function's parameters and return type, and is used to resolve any function, not just the ones you JIT compile.
-  JitBuilder provides a derived type called `TR::ResolvedMethod` which can also be used as the basis.
+  JitBuilder provides a derived type called `TR::ResolvedMethod` which can be used as the basis.
+You can roll out your own version too if you want - but for now let's assume we are using the JitBuilder provided class.
 * Next you need to create an instance of [`TR_IlGenerator`](https://github.com/eclipse/omr/blob/master/compiler/ilgen/IlGen.hpp).
   The compiler backend will invoke the `TR_IlGenerator::genIL()` method when it wishes you to generate the IL for the function.
-  Again it is convenient to use a derived class [`TR::ILInjector`](https://github.com/eclipse/omr/blob/master/compiler/ilgen/IlInjector.hpp) as a starting point for your own type.
+  It is convenient to use a derived class [`TR::ILInjector`](https://github.com/eclipse/omr/blob/master/compiler/ilgen/IlInjector.hpp) as a starting point for your own type.
 This class will give you an idea of what you need as a minimum.
 * As a next step you ask the backend to compile the function.
 For this purpose you can call [`compileMethodFromDetails()`] (https://github.com/eclipse/omr/blob/master/compiler/control/CompileMethod.hpp).
 This is when the actual IL generation starts.
   The compiler backend sets up a Compiler object which is saved in a thread local variable; this is why when you call one of Node creation methods (to be discussed later) it knows which compiler object to hook into.
 During IL generation the `genIL()` method is called which will in turn run any code you have defined.
 At the end of the compilation process you are given a pointer to the compiled function.
-* You have to manage the pointer to compiled function somewhere as although the compiled code is saved in a Code Cache internally there is no api to access it directly.
+* You have to manage the pointer to compiled function somewhere because, although the compiled code is saved in a Code Cache internally there is no api AFAIK to access it directly.
 Typically you will want to associate the compiled function to a name, and possibly also the
-  `TR_Method` instance you created.
+  `TR::ResolvedMethod` instance you created.

-I hope to make all of above clearer through an example (yet to be written!)
+I hope to make all of above clearer through examples.

+## IL

+* Firstly the IL is represented as DAGs rather than linear IR.
+* The main unit of IL instruction is a Node.
+A Node is a DAG so it can have one of more children (Noes) and (tbc) one or more parents (also Nodes).
+* There is a natural relationship between Nodes due to above, but additionally TreeTops are used to anchor Nodes at certain points.
+  I think of TreeTops as equivalent to statement boundaries in a high level language.
+More on these later.
+* Nodes and TreeTops are grouped into Blocks which are really Basic Blocks.
+A Basic Block contains a sequences of TreeTops and associated Nodes and always ends with a IL Node that represents a branch or return instruction.
+* OMR also requires that you setup a Control Flow Graph - which is a graph that is at the level of Blocks.
+Basically as you add branching you need to also tell OMR about the edge from the source Block to destination Block.

+## Data

+In addition to IL instructions your program will need to deal with data such as local variables, parameters, etc.

+* A `Symbol`/`SymbolRef` is required for any data item
+* You can roughly group symbols into:
+  - Parameters
+  - Scalar values
+  - Aggregate values (such as C structs or arrays)
+* There are IL instructions to `load` a value from a symbol or `store` a value to a symbol.
+* One of the rules regarding values is that you cannot access a value defined in one block from another directly, it must go via a `store`/`load` operation.
+Since the IL is not an SSA IR you don't have phi instructions for this; but you get the same effect by performing a `store` in one block and a `load` in another.